Best home insurance companies in Kentucky

 *USAA does not qualify for official ranking with J.D.
 Power due to eligibility restrictions

-Although its average premium is the highest on our list and far higher than Kentucky’s average, Allstate’s homeowners insurance may be a good fit if you are looking for customizable coverage.
-The company offers numerous optional coverages, including water backup, scheduled personal property and electronic data recovery.
-You may also be able to lower your premium with one or more of the company’s discounts.
+Although its average premium is the highest on our list and far above Kentucky’s average, Allstate’s homeowners insurance may be a good fit if you are looking for customizable coverage.
+The Illinois-based company offers numerous optional coverages, including water backup, scheduled personal property and electronic data recovery.
+You may also be able to lower your premium with one or more of Allstate’s numerous discounts.
+Allstate tied with State Farm for having the lowest J.D.
+Power customer satisfaction score on our list of best companies.
+It also has the most expensive average premium by several hundred dollars.
+Allstate is financially stable and carries an A+ (Superior) financial strength rating from AM Best.

 Learn more: Allstate Insurance review

-Auto-Owners may not be the most well-known name on our list, because the company only sells coverage in 26 states.
-The company offers an average premium well below Kentucky’s average, and there are several options for add-on coverage, including guaranteed home replacement cost and equipment breakdown coverage.
-Auto-Owners earned the highest official score from J.D.
+Auto-Owners offers an average premium well below Kentucky’s average and there are several options for add-on coverage, including guaranteed home replacement cost and equipment breakdown coverage.
+Auto-Owners earned the highest official customer service score from J.D.
 Power of the companies on our list, indicating that its policyholders are typically satisfied with its service.
+However, the Michigan-based super-regional carrier only sells coverage in 26 states.
+Auto-Owners carries an A++ (Superior) financial strength rating from AM Best, the highest rating available.

 Learn more: Auto-Owners Insurance review